RMHogervorst/recepten/content/components/pindasaus/index.md

 category: saus # The type of meal or course your recipe is about.
 For example: "dinner", "entree", or "dessert".
 cuisine: # The region associated with your recipe.
 For example, Italiaans, Mediterraans", or Eigen.
 ingredients:
-  - pinda
+  - pindakaas
-  -
+  - melk
 tags: # You don't have to have 3, feel free to have 10, 1, or none
   - vegetarisch
-  - histamine-arm
-  -
-aantal_personen: 8
+aantal_personen: 0
-prepTime: 15
+prepTime: 0
-cookTime: 45
+cookTime: 7

 voedingswaarden:
   - per: portie